Lectures

 Dr Rupert Hinds, Paediatric Gastroenterologist, will explain how to sort fact from fiction with young patients and their parents.
 Exactly what are the gastrointestinal manifestations of cow’s milk allergy in infants, who might have lactose intolerance and which symptoms are being incorrectly attributed to the child’s milk intake.

-Prof Andrew Sindone and Dr Ted Wu discuss the importance of SGLT2 inhibitors and the ground-breaking evidence that has seen this class of drugs now be recommended as second-line T2D treatment
+Prof Sindone and Dr Wu discuss the importance of SGLT2 inhibitors and the ground-breaking evidence that has seen this class of drugs now PBS-listed.

 Dr Bobby Chan presents the details of this new treatment for diabetes-related chronic kidney disease including, evidence and effectiveness